Skip to content

 Location: North of the North Island of New Zealand

-How to reach: It’s far from the capital, Wellington, it seems complicated that you can not make it on a one-day trip.
-You can go there by bus from the center of Wellington, taking 20h for $118.
-Or you can book a flight to Kerikeri airport, then take a bus to Awanui, and from there, you can book an Uber ride.
+How to reach: It’s far from the capital, Wellington, and it seems complicated that you can not make it on a one-day trip.
+You can go there by bus from the centre of Wellington, which takes 20 hours and costs $118.
+You can also book a flight to Kerikeri Airport, then take a bus to Awanui, and from there, you can book an Uber ride.

 Price: It depends on your program there.
-But anyway the overall cost of spending a day there could be around $330.
+The overall cost of spending a day could be around $330.

 We invite you to discover one of the most beautiful places in New Zealand.
-It’s an adventurer’s dream come true, as you’re going to find immaculate white sand on which to surf or bodyboard.
+It’s an adventurer’s dream, as you’ll find immaculate white sand to surf or bodyboard.
 You will have an exciting time strolling through dunes surrounded by crystal water.
 Seriously, it’s a pumping-adrenaline activity.

 A pristine moment before the sunset, the 90-Mile Beach